GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 Functions Framework to help you write Ruby code that fits well into a serverless paradigm.

-### Startup blocks
+### Startup tasks

-It is sometimes useful for a function to perform one-time initialization that applies to many executions, for example to warm up caches, perform precomputation, or establish shared remote connections.
-To run code during initialization, use {FunctionsFramework.on_startup} to define a startup block.
+It is sometimes useful to perform one-time initialization that applies to many function executions, for example to warm up caches, perform precomputation, or establish shared remote connections.
+To run code during initialization, use {FunctionsFramework.on_startup} to define a _startup task_.

 ```ruby
 require "functions_framework"